sadafrf/Genomic-Analysis-for-Disease-Prediction/README.md

 Three machine learning models are trained on the binary SNP data for heart disease, diabetes, and asthma separately.
 Logistic regression is used as the machine learning algorithm for all three models.
 The models are trained on the training set and their performance is evaluated on the testing set.

-## Conclusion

-This project demonstrates the feasibility of using genomic data and machine learning algorithms to predict an individual's likelihood of having heart disease, diabetes, and asthma.
-The results show that the model for asthma has the highest accuracy and area under the ROC curve, indicating that the model is the most effective in predicting asthma risk.
-However, further research is needed to improve the accuracy and reliability of the models for heart disease and diabetes.

 ## Dependencies